pavelpiha/to-do-bro/COPILOT_INSTRUCTIONS.md

 - Each component should have a single responsibility
 - Components should be loosely coupled
-- Use dependency injection for services
+- Use props for data flow and event handlers
-- Implement proper cleanup in components
+- Implement proper React patterns (hooks, state management)
+- Use custom hooks for Chrome API integrations

 ### When to Create Separate Components